JasonCodesC/Nutrient-Analysis/README.md

 ## Final Model

 For my Final Model I decided to add two new features, 'saturated fat (PDV)' and 'protein'.
 I decided to get rid of 'total fat' because a smaller subset may help predictions better.
-I decided to add protein because it will probably help us be able to predict lower ratings better based off what we saw in the univariate analysis.
+I decided to add protein because it will probably help us be able to predict lower ratings better based off what we saw in the univariate analysis, I think the low concentrations of protein could also help us sift through the data better for a good model.

 I initally used built a pipeline including a ridge regression model.
 I first used the StandardScalar and QuantileTransfomer to normalize the features and create a normal distribution which I found helped predictions.
 I used GridSearchCV to find the best hyperparamters and then fit the model and obtained a training Mean Squared Error of 1.19077 and a testing Mean Squared Error 1.18370.
 This is better than our baseline model but not by enough so I decided to see if trying out classification would help.

-In my classification model I just used StandardScalar and the KNeighborsClassifier.
-I also grouped the avg_rating into buckets: 1, 2, 3, 4, 5.
+In my classification model I first grouped the avg_rating into buckets: 1, 2, 3, 4, 5.
 All of the ratings were rounded up so a value less than or equal to 1 would become 1 and so on.
 Using the all of the other same features as the other final model I again used GridSearchCV to determine that 49 neighbors was the best hyperparamter for the model.
-I also used StandardScalar and QuantileTransformer again.
+I again put StandardScalar and QuantileTransformer into a pipeline with the classifier.
 The model achieved a better Mean Squared Error than both the baseline model and the previous final model.
 The training was 1.16961 and the testing was 1.1667 and the accuracy of the model was 69.93%.
 I think these results are quite good, in the Bivariate analysis we saw that much of the data contained points with the same input values but vastly different output values.
 Due to the data behaving like that I think the classifer ended up working very well.